Goal III: Taking on the World: Plot

 Santiago Muñez, Liam Adams, and Charlie Braithwaite film a commercial for the upcoming 2006 FIFA World Cup in Germany.
-After the shoot, Liam's agent Nick Ashworth informs him his contract with Real Madrid would not be renewed; Liam returns to his former club Newcastle United.
+After the shoot, Liam's agent Nick Ashworth informs him that his contract with Real Madrid would not be renewed.
+As a result, Liam returns to his former club, Newcastle United.
 Charlie is cast in a film and the trio travel to Romania for filming.
-There, Charlie develops a relationship with Sophia Tardelli, an Italian actress, while Liam is informed he and Charlie have been selected for the England World Cup squad.
+There, Charlie develops a relationship with Sofia Tardelli, an Italian actress, while Liam is informed he and Charlie have been selected for England's World Cup squad.

-As the three and Sofia travel in a taxi, they are side swiped by another vehicle and taken to a local hospital.
-Liam, Sofia, and Charlie suffer minor injuries, but Santiago suffers cracked ribs and a broken arm, ruling him out of the World Cup.
+As the three and Sofia travel in a taxi, they are side-swiped by another vehicle and taken to a local hospital.
+Liam, Sofia, and Charlie suffer minor injuries, but Santiago suffers cracked ribs and a broken arm, ruling him out of the upcoming World Cup.
 After brokering Liam's deal, Nick meets June, Liam's ex-partner, and her daughter, Bella; Nick correctly deduces Liam is the father.
 Liam goes to visit June, who dislikes his party lifestyle and secret alcoholism, and Liam runs out of the house in a panic after meeting Bella.

 Liam and Charlie travel to Germany for the World Cup, and after remaining on the bench for the opening two group stage games, Liam scores an equaliser against Sweden, assisted by a header from Charlie, and England qualify for the knock-out stages.
-Charlie and Sofia become engaged.
-During a team dinner, Santiago reveals Nick has now become his agent, resulting in him signing a two-year contract with Tottenham Hostpur.
-The three travel to a local night club, where Liam flirts with Katja, but backs away out of guilt for leaving June.
+Meanwhile, Charlie and Sofia become engaged.
+During a team dinner, Santiago reveals Nick has now become his agent, resulting in him signing a two-year contract with Tottenham Hotspur.
+The three travel to a local nightclub, where Liam flirts with Katja, but backs away out of guilt for leaving June.

-During the knockout game against Ecuador, Charlie is knocked down in a collision and stretchered off.
+During the knockout game against Ecuador, Charlie is injured in a collision with Iván Hurtado and Iván Kaviedes and stretchered off the field.
 After the match, a 1-0 win for England, Charlie collapses in the changing room and dies en route to the hospital from an aneurysm previously unidentified from the car accident.
 As the football world mourn Charlie's death, Liam works to kick his alcohol dependency and become more active in Bella's life.

-After a goalless draw against Portugal in the Quarter Finals, Liam is chosen as one of the England penalty takers.
+After a goalless draw against Portugal in the quarter-finals, Liam is chosen as one of the England penalty takers.
 Liam's penalty is saved by Portuguese goalkeeper Ricardo while Cristiano Ronaldo converts the decisive spot kick as England are eliminated from the tournament.
 Upon returning to Newcastle, Liam and June get engaged, with Santiago serving as Best Man.
-During the wedding, the party make a toast to Charlie.
+During the wedding, the party make a toast in memory of Charlie.